microsoft/Tx/Samples/TimeAndOrder/CausalityNavigation/Readme.md

 * Copy the binaries on each machine
 * Run the script [RunCausalityNavigation.cmd](RunCausalityNavigation.cmd) on each machine

+## Theory behind
-For more about the theory about "causality order", useful materials are:
+For more about the theory of "causality order", useful materials are:

 * [Lamport's paper](http://research.microsoft.com/en-us/um/people/lamport/pubs/time-clocks.pdf) in which he constructs clock that does not contradict the causality order.
 Note we are not implementing Lamport Clock in this sample.
 We are only navigating "Processes" and "Messages".
 Our time-line drawing is flipped vertically but is otherwise isomorphic to his.
 * The concept of [Light Cone](http://en.wikipedia.org/wiki/Light_cone) from theory of relativity.
 Interestingly, due to packet buffering similar phenomena occur in computer networks in plain Newtonian space-time.